mininet-wifi/sphinx_rtd_theme/docs/usage.rst

 Creating wired link between sta and ap
 ===================

-You can create a wired link between station and access point with cls=TCLink, as shown below:
+You can create a wired link between station and access point with `cls=TCLink`, as shown below:

 .. code:: python